PRE COURSE ON YACHT ACCOMMODATION

 By this time you will be expected to have cleaned up, removed all provisions and sanitation materials, your used bed linen, and your luggage from the yacht.

-Between 08:30 and 09:00 you will be presented with your certification and completed log books, and offered an opportunity to provide feedback.
+Around 17:00 you will be presented with your certification and completed log books, and offered an opportunity to provide feedback.

 You will be asked to participate in a crew photograph which we may publish on our website with your feedback.